ePaperInnovation/pl-mcu-epd/Documentation/getstarted.rst

 Obtaining the Code
 ------------------
+The code can be retrieved from the Plastic Logic GitHub repository (https://github.com/plasticlogic/pl-mcu-epd.git).
-The code is delivered as a zip archive containing the source code, SD card contents (initialisation data, waveforms and images), and documentation.
+The archive contains the source code, SD card contents (initialisation data and images), and documentation.
 Unzip this archive in some suitable location that the development tools will be able to access.

 Hardware Setup